A proposal to introduce an objective criteria for team selections.

 Do the math.
 This is prohibitively expensive.
 To the best of our knowledge, it’s happened once, at least 20 years ago.
 Great in theory, not so much in practice.

-For this reason, C and J reject the idea of compelling SNZ to run a boat based qualifying event or a series of boat based qualifying events to select a World's Team.
+For this reason, C and J reject the idea of compelling SNZ to run a boat based qualifying event or a series of boat based qualifying events.

 OK, so how to select World’s Teams then?